UKPLab/CARE/docs/source/for_developers/frontend/components/templates.rst

 ---------------------------------

 The main Editor provides ``templateId`` via ``provide`` and conditionally shows the Placeholders sidebar when the document is a template with placeholders.
 TemplateEditor and TemplateConfigurator are used inside this Editor when editing a template.
+When the user saves and closes the editor, draft edits are merged from
+``template_edit`` into ``template_content`` so that the next resolution uses the latest saved content.

 Location: